Policies and operating guidelines

 To avoid delays, it is recommended that a pre-cruise plan be submitted 5 business days in advance of the cruise.
 For cruises that require special permissions, it is recommended that the pre-cruise plan be submitted 15 business days in advance.

 Allowed Area and Times of Operation:

-R/V Paragon is authorized for general use within the area bounded by Añno Nuevo (N 37.148), to the north, and Point Lobos, to the south (N 36.500), and out 30 nm from shore (nearest distance).
-Operations that are planned outside of this zone require special permission from the Director or Deputy Director of DMO, Jared Figurski or Eric Fitzgerald.
+R/V Paragon is authorized for general use within the area bounded by Año Nuevo (N 37.148) to the north, and Point Lobos to the south (N 36.500), and out 30 nm from shore (nearest distance).
+Operations that are planned outside of this zone require special permission from the director or deputy director of DMO, Jared Figurski or Eric Fitzgerald.

 R/V Paragon can be operated from sunrise to sunset.
-Users who desire to run the boat outside of this time frame need to obtain special permission from the DMO in advance.
+Users who desire to run the boat outside of this time frame need to obtain special permission from the director of DMO in advance.

 Guidelines for Weather Considerations:

 Good judgment and decisions are the foundation of safety.
 The first most important decision comes when deciding whether the marine forecast is favorable for operations using the R/V Paragon.
-MBARI provides some general guidelines below and more detailed regulations in the MBARI Boating Manual, however be advised that it is the responsibility and authority of the operator to cancel or terminate a cruise based on his/her assessment of the marine weather.
+MBARI provides some general guidelines below, however be advised that it is the responsibility and authority of the operator to cancel or terminate a cruise based on his/her assessment of the marine weather.
 Hazardous conditions may exist below the thresholds presented here:

 Weather Modified Allowable Area of Operation

 Full Range: winds <20 kts and swell <12 ft